A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Basic Definitions and Overview of the Results

-A~$\GNAP$ solution contains at most~$B$ projects with positive costs.
-Hence, a solution can be found by iterating over all~$B$-sized subsets~$X'$ of taxa and checking every combination of projects for~$X'$.
-Like before, we have to check that the budget is not exceeded and the phylogenetic diversity of the selected projects is at least~$D$.
-This brute-force algorithm shows that~\GNAP is \XP with respect to the budget. \begin{observ} \GNAP can be solved in~$(|X| \cdot L)^B \cdot |\Instance|^{\Oh(1)}$~time. \end{observ}
+(\ref{obs:XP-B}) A~$\GNAP$ solution contains at most~$B$ projects with positive costs.
+Hence, a solution can be found by iterating over all size-$B$ project sets, checking whether any of them gives a solution. \end{proof}